 If you are wondering how to tip in Croatia – especially who should you tip and who shouldn’t be tipped, as well as how much to actually tip, you’re at the right place!
 This is what we’re going to talk about in today’s article.

-Croatia is a country where tourism pays an important role in the overall economy and especially the well being of especially the service workers whose average salary is usually low.
+Croatia is a country where tourism pays an important role in the overall economy.

-So let’s start answering the more generic question first:
+So let’s start answering the important question first:

 Normally, you can tip almost any type of worker in the country and they will probably not feel offended.